Desktop As A Service (DAAS)

 Scalability and Cost Control

 Economic uncertainty has pushed leaders to scrutinize technology investments in 2025.
-DAAS aligns well with that mindset.
+DaaS aligns well with this mindset.

 • Adding or removing users takes minutes, not procurement cycles.